utkarsh-cpu/videoSummaryGo/README.md

 ## Troubleshooting

 - **ffmpeg errors**: Ensure ffmpeg is correctly installed and in your system PATH
+- **gemini**: Ensure you have api-key for gemini, to get your check https://aistudio.google.com
 - **Transcription accuracy problems**: Try adjusting language settings if available

 ## Contributing